 It is considered as displaying dominance.
 When flaring up male fish turn gill covers outward and spread their branchiostegal membranes beyond the gill cavity.
 This technique is also used when a predator tries to attack a fish.

 After both of them accept each other, they come close to the bubble nest.
 Then the male fish clutches the female and turns her over on her back.
 The male fish then lies on top of the female fish with his body, in “C” shape as arc or “U” (Vierke, 1996).
 After this process, females release eggs, and at the same time, males release sperm to fertilize them.
 The male animal quickly catches all eggs into his mouth and places them inside a bubble nest.
 Then the male will take care of the eggs until fry emerges from the eggs.

 Father will take care of them

 Like other Betta species, B. imbellis show paternal protection.
 The male takes care of the nest and the egg inside them.
 He will repair the bubble nest by making new bubbles.
 He also protects the nest from potential predators by scaring them off.
 Once the egg hatch (after two to three days) and fries came out, the father should be removed from the tank.
 Because sometimes female fish try to eat small fish.

 How to take Care of Betta imbellis in the aquarium

-In aquarium with good filter, 10% water change every week or 25% every 2 weeks.
+In an aquarium with a good filter, 10% water change every week or 25% every 2 weeks.
 Also, keep in the mind to change the filter cartridge once every month.
-It is better to if you if not change all of your betta’s water at once.
+It is better if you if not change all of your betta’s water at once.

 Water quality For Betta imbellis